antfu-collective/importx/README.md

 | Runtimes other than Node.js | ✅ | ❌ | ✅ | ✅ |
 | Runtime module type*        | ESM | ESM | CJS | ESM/CJS |

 > *This indicates what's the module type for each loader to evaluate the modules.
-For `CJS`, it means the laoder transpiles the module to CJS and executes it in CJS mode, which may have some limitations like top-level await.
+For `CJS`, it means the loader transpiles the module to CJS and executes it in CJS mode, which may have some limitations like top-level await.

 ## Sponsors